elemental/elemental-web/source/doc-dev/core/matrix/cxx.rst

      ...
      auto ASub = A( IR(iBeg,iEnd), IR(jBeg,jEnd) );

-.. cpp:class:: Matrix<T>
+.. cpp:class:: Matrix<scalarType>

-   The goal is for the `Matrix` class to support any datatype `T` which supports both addition and multiplication and has the associated identities (that is, when the datatype `T` is a *ring*).
-While there are several barriers to reaching this goal, it is important to keep in mind that, in addition to `T` being allowed to be a real or complex (single- or double-precision) floating-point type, signed integers are also supported.
+   The goal is for the `Matrix` class to support any datatype `scalarType` which supports both addition and multiplication and has the associated identities (that is, when the datatype `scalarType` is a *ring*).
+While there are several barriers to reaching this goal, it is important to keep in mind that, in addition to `scalarType` being allowed to be a real or complex (single- or double-precision) floating-point type, signed integers are also supported.